superhero/shift/README.md

 follow on a seperate homepage in the future.

 ## Questions
-If you have any questions for me about this script you are more then welcome to hit me up with some questions on twitter:
+If you have any questions you're more then welcome to contact me on twitter:
 [ErikLandvall](https://twitter.com/ErikLandvall)